Mono 29

 Mono 29 (stylized as MONO29) is a digital terrestrial television and satellite television channel in Thailand owned by MONO Next, a media and technology giant in Thailand.

 History

-Mono 29 established in 2013 by a MONO Group subsidiary, MONO Broadcast, to start a business in digital terrestrial television.
+Mono 29 established in 2013 by a MONO Next subsidiary, MONO Broadcast, to start a business in digital terrestrial television.
 MONO Broadcast participated in the digital TV auction in late 2013 and won a licence with a bid of THB2,250 billion ($63 million).

 Mono 29 launched on 25 April 2014 as a 24-hour channel offering foreign TV series and films from international studios such as Warner Bros., NBCUniversal and Paramount.